 - 1. Years of service are based upon completed months of service from date of hire to date of retirement. - 2.
-The benefits actually payable under the plan will be subject to the limitations of Sections 415 and 401(a) (17) of the Internal Revenue Code.
+The benefits actually payable under the plan will be subject to the limitations of Sections 415 and 401(a)(17) of the Internal Revenue Code.
 These limitations have not been reflected in the table.
-However, the Company has a supplemental plan providing for the payment by the Company to officers on an unfunded basis of the difference between the amounts payable under the benefit formula of the pension plan and the benefit limitations of Sections 415 and 401(a) (17) of the Internal Revenue Code. - 3.
-This table applies to employees born in calendar year 1939.
+However, the Company has a supplemental plan providing for the payment by the Company to officers on an unfunded basis of the difference between the amounts payable under the benefit formula of the pension plan and the benefit limitations of Sections 415 and 401(a)(17) of the Internal Revenue Code. - 3.
+This table applies to employees born in calendar year 1940.
 The actual benefits payable will vary slightly depending upon the actual year of birth. - 4.
-The benefits shown have been calculated using the Social Security law in effect on January 1, 1999, with a maximum taxable wage base of \$72,600 assumed until retirement.
+The benefits shown have been calculated using the Social Security law in effect on January 1, 2000, with a maximum taxable wage base of \$76,200 assumed until retirement.

 The amounts shown in the table are straight-life annuity amounts, assuming no election of any available survivorship option, and are not subject to any Social Security or other offsets.
 Benefits under the plan are based on the highest annual average of the participant's covered compensation for any five consecutive years of service, with covered compensation including salary and bonus.
-As of December 31, 1998, years of service under the plan for the Named Officers were: Mr. Ryan III, 29.50 years; Mr. Hotopp, 7.42 years; Mr. McGee, 1.92 years; Mr. Herald, 11.33 years; and Mr. Steggles, 6.66 years.
+As of December 31, 1999, years of service under the plan for the Named Officers were: Mr. Ryan, 30.50 years; Mr. Hotopp, 8.42 years; Mr. Herald 12.33 years; and Mr. Steggles, 7.66 years.